HISTORY

 The beautifully finished boutique hotel appears to date back to the 17th century and has a long and varied history serving as a residence for several distinguished individuals and families, in particular, Elizabeth Muscat Dorell (1741-1829), known as Lady Bettina, who also gave her name to the building.

 Lady Bettina was a court lady of the Queen of the Kingdom of the two Sicilies.
 Part of the high society and the wife of Diego Muscat, apart from being a benefactress of the St. Lawrence church, the building alongside the Palazzo, she was also famous as being the aunt of Fabrizio Sceberras Testaferrata, one of the most famous Maltese Cardinals.
+History has it that the Cardinal himself was born in this place, as indicated on a plaque outside the building, even though some historians trace back his birthplace to the St. Paul Parish in Valletta.

 Following the death of Lady Bettina, in 1829, the palazzo was given as a convent to Saint Emily de Vialar.
 In 1832 she founded the Congregation of the Sisters of St. Joseph of the Apparition and she settled there before the mid-1800s.
 However, the legend goes that the nuns soon left the building, which at that time was also known as “the place of the Abbot’s bakery”, as it was apparently haunted: the nuns could no longer put up with the noises they heard throughout the night.
 Even though no documents or direct witnesses exist, according to history the entity that haunted the building was the ghost of the Abbot, son of the Maltese Baron Joseph Gauci, whose relatives lived there before Lady Bettina.
 The story goes that the Baron’s relatives had killed his son by throwing him into the oven and burning him alive; such brutality was conjured up for inheritance reasons, as the Abbot was the only son and heir to the Baron himself, and without him, they would have inherited everything.